iterative/dvc.org/content/docs/use-cases/fast-data-caching-hub.md

 efficient storage layer globally -- for your entire team.
 This approach can help to

-- speed up data transfers from massive object stores currently on the cloud, or move a growing dataset out of your machine without slowing things down.
+- speed up data transfers from massive object stores on the cloud, or share data across multiple on-premise machines without slowing things down.

 - pay only for fast access to frequently-used data (upgrading your entire storage platform is expensive).